GED vs HiSET – What Is Easier To Pass?

 After Getting Your Diploma

-Your HSE credential is your ticket to a college education!
+Your High School Equivalency credential is your ticket to a college education!
 In case you took an adult education prep course through your local community college, it will get pretty easy for you to continue your academic education at that college because you qualify for credit-bearing programs and courses.

 If you’re thinking about joining the armed forces, keep in mind that all branches of the army prefer high school diploma holders over GED graduates.
 So, in that case, you still might want to get a high school degree after you’ve earned your GED!

-When you want to go to another school, please note that the HSE (high school equivalency) diploma is recognized nationally and accepted across the nation by practically all institutions of higher education, not just in the state where you earned your diploma!
+When you want to go to another school, please note that the high school equivalency diploma is recognized nationally and accepted across the nation by practically all institutions of higher education, not just in the state where you earned your diploma!

 GED, HiSET, and the U.S. Military